Yu-Luo2/Yu-94870-portfolio/dataviz3.md

 Q4: People, scholars, government officer

-Q5:Ddenote which line is cumulative trend, whichline is cases number, and add detailed definition of data name.
+Q5: Denote which line is cumulative trend, whichline is cases number, and add detailed definition of data name.

 ## Friend 2